Ashishgollamudy/Node-Express-server/README.md

 # Express Server

 The point of this simple express server is to allow front-end developers the ability to quickly serve test data via HTTP to the front-end.
-This express server can be integrated any of the databases like mySQL,mongodb,postgreSQL etc.
+This express server can be integrated any of the with databases like mySQL,mongodb,postgreSQL etc.

-# API endpoint
+# API endpoints

 ## List of games